AIMH-DHgroup/IMAGO/docs/Reasoning-based_SPARQL_Queries.md

 The following queries show how the reasoner allows the extraction of inferred class memberships, subproperty relations, and inverse property assertions from the IMAGO KG.

+To test these queries, load the Imago KG (https://github.com/AIMH-DHgroup/IMAGO/blob/main/data/dumps/imago-archive.ttl.gz ) into a triplestore such as Fuseki with Openlet enabled, and execute the SPARQL queries through the endpoint.
+Alternatively, if running Openlet is not possible, a version of the Imago KG containing all triples already inferred by Openlet is available (https://github.com/AIMH-DHgroup/IMAGO/blob/main/data/dumps/imago-archive-inferences.ttl.gz
+)

 ---

 ## 1️⃣ Individuals belonging to subclasses of E39 Actor